Chart Color Schemes

 Darwin City features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Darwin City's housing structure, as per the latest Census, consisted of 0.5% houses and 99.4% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Darwin metro's 23.6% houses and 76.4% other dwellings.
-Home ownership in Darwin City stood at 7.9%, with mortgaged dwellings at 15.1% and rented ones at 77.0%.
-The median monthly mortgage repayment was $1,781, lower than Darwin metro's average of $2,000.
-Median weekly rent in Darwin City was $450, higher than Darwin metro's $420.
+Darwin City's dwelling structure, as per the latest Census, consisted of 0.5% houses and 99.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Darwin metro's structure of 23.6% houses and 76.4% other dwellings.
+Home ownership in Darwin City was at 7.9%, with mortgaged dwellings at 15.1% and rented ones at 77.0%.
+The median monthly mortgage repayment in the area was $1,781, lower than Darwin metro's average of $2,000.
+The median weekly rent figure stood at $450, higher than Darwin metro's $420.
 Nationally, Darwin City's mortgage repayments were below the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing